Cestui que: Cestui que as a method of fraud

 In this context, the term is used to mean the trust itself.

 From the Doctor and Student (1518) "It will be somewhat long and peradventure somewhat tedious to show all the causes particularly."
 By the fifteenth century, cestui que use was a vehicle to defraud creditors.
 The main use was to leave land, or parts of land, to members of the family other than the primary heir.
-This was a way to avoid primogeniture inheritance, or to ensure it in cases where the estate would be partitioned among heiresses when there is no son to inherit.
+This was a way to avoid primogeniture inheritance or to ensure it, in cases where the estate would be partitioned among heiresses when there is no son to inherit.
 While the use was intact, the occupant of the land could take advantage of the cestui que use to avoid the feudal payments and duties (incidents).
 Incidents such as wardship, marriage penalties and other gifts, taxes, fines, fees, and knight service were onerous.
 This was particularly true of wardship, because most other feudal dues had fallen from practice by the late Middle Ages.
 Common law did not recognize cestui que uses as such, and there was difficulty fitting these cases into the existing writs and case law.

-By the mid-fifteenth century most of the cases at Chancery, which dealt with equity law, involved land use.
+By the mid-fifteenth century, most of the cases at Chancery – a court which dealt with equity law – involved land use.
 The incidents could not be enforced against a person who was on a Crusade or other war, or business adventure, as they were not present in the kingdom to be enforced to perform.
 Since the feudal oath was to the person, and not the land, there could be no lien against the land.
 A hallmark of medieval feudalism was the person-to-person oath of allegiance.
 Feudal incidents could not be enforced upon the beneficiaries, since these were not the owners of the land.
 The users had not sworn an oath to the lord.
 Therefore, they owed the lord nothing.
 They lacked the estate until the trust ended, if entitled to its residue.
 They had no seisin, nor trespassed, and therefore, ejectment could not be effected.
 These required possession.
 Assumpsit was of no avail.
-In 1402, the Commons had petitioned the king for a remedy against dishonest feoffees to uses, apparently with no result.
+In 1402, the House of Commons had petitioned the king for a remedy against dishonest feoffees to uses, apparently with no result.
 A trust became a novel kind of property and property use.